ashikari/yahtzee/README.md

 - [ ] Implement the Loss function
 - [ ] Enable GPU training
 - [ ] Implement UI for calculation mode
+- [ ] Move dataclasses for Action and State to another file